How To Form An LLC In Delaware

 Does a Delaware LLC need a business license?

 When you form a Delaware LLC, you only need a business license if you’re actively engaged in doing business inside state lines.
-If you’ve formed either a business that isn’t selling goods or services in Delaware, you do not need a business license in Delaware.
+If you’ve formed a business that isn’t selling goods or services in Delaware, you do not need a business license in Delaware.

 If you do need a Delaware business license, you can register online with the Delaware Department of Revenue.
 This is a combined registration business license that will register your business with the Division of Revenue, the Division of Unemployment Insurance and the Office of Workers Compensation.
 To complete the form you will need an Employer Identification Number and a credit card.
 The fees vary based on business type.
 Most fees are around $75.